danielo515/haxe-nvim/Readme.md

 # Example usage

 If you want an example or a bootstrap to start your own neovim plugin using haxe-nvim, take a look at the [template plugin](https://github.com/danielo515/haxe-nvim-example-plugin)
+If you want an example of a personal configuration using it, here is [kickstart.hx](https://github.com/danielo515/kickstart.hx)

 # Acknowledgments